bmidget/kohana-formo/guide/formo.orm.md

 ### Rules in the model

 You should only define rules that apply to the model inside the model, and any other rules that may be associated with a form field inside Formo.
-To define rules inside the model, use the `$_rules` array just like normal.
+To define rules inside the model, use the `rules()` method just like normal.

 Any rules inside the model will carry over into the form as well.